Radhikataria/react/README.md

-This is the react project-named TODO
+This is the react project-named TODO-
 Go to src folder.